GeniusJoyTech/livestream/replit.md

 ## Notes
 - The broadcaster component (Python-based screen capture) is in `public/broadcaster/` but not part of the web application
 - The application uses STUN server (stun.l.google.com:19302) for NAT traversal
-- Heartbeat interval is set to 30 seconds for connection health monitoring
+- Health check runs every 60 seconds (1 minute), removes peers inactive for more than 2 minutes